Germanic substrate hypothesis: Current scholarship

 In the 21st century, treatments of Proto-Germanic tend to reject or simply omit discussion of the Germanic substrate hypothesis.
 For instance, Joseph B. Voyles's Early Germanic Grammar makes no mention of the hypothesis.
 On the other hand, the substrate hypothesis remains popular with the Leiden school of historical linguistics.
 This group influenced the four-volume Dutch dictionary (2003–2009) — the first etymological dictionary of any language that systematically integrated the hypothesis into its material.

 Guus Kroonen brought up the so-called "Agricultural substrate hypothesis", based on the comparison of a presumably Pre-Germanic and Pre-Greek substrate lexicon (especially agricultural terms without clear IE etymologies).
 Kroonen links that substrate to the gradual spread of agriculture in Neolithic Europe from Anatolia and the Balkans, and associates the Pre-Germanic "Agricultural" substrate language with the Linear Pottery culture.
 The prefix *a- and the suffix *-it are the most apparent linguistic markers by which a small group of "Agricultural" substrate words - i.e. *arwīt ('pea') or *gait ('goat') – can be isolated from the rest of the Proto-Germanic lexicon.

 Phonology

+According to Aljoša Šorgo, there are at least 36 Proto-Germanic lexical items very likely originating from the "Agricultural" substrate language (or a group of closely related languages).
+It also had the following consonants: